biowaffeln/msc-19-showcase/README.md

 ---
 ```

 For the rest, treat the file as you'd treat a Github README.
-You can add quotes, images, youtube embeds…whatever you need.
-When adding vimeo embeds to markdown, make sure to have responsive sizing enabled.
+You can add quotes, images, youtube embeds…whatever suits your needs.
+When adding Vimeo embeds, make sure to have responsive sizing enabled.

-Stage a pull request.
+Stage a pull request and I'll merge it.

 ## Development